twonoise/simple.c/README.md

 What is tested, or not
 ======================

-* Compiz versions both 0.8.18 and 0.9.14.2 (both are current) are tested.
+* Compiz versions both 0.8.18 and 0.9.14.2 (both are current[^3]) are tested.

-* Multiple workspaces/desktops/displays per one PC are not tested and not planned, sorry (which does not meant that it will do not work).
+* Multiple workspaces/desktops/displays per one PC are not tested and testing is not planned, sorry (which does not meant that it will do not work).

 * However, virtual desktop **size** (like using command below) is tested.